ModelarData/ModelarDB-RS/docs/user/README.md

 print(list(result))
 ```

-When running a cluster of `modelardbd` instances, it is required to use `modelardbm` to create tables.
-This is a
+When running a cluster of `modelardbd` instances, any instance in the cluster can be used to create tables.
+The
-necessity as `modelardbm` is responsible for keeping the database schema consistent across all `modelardbd` instances in
-the cluster.
-The process for creating a table on the manager is the same as when creating the table directly on a
+process for creating a table in a cluster is the same as when creating the table directly on a single `modelardbd`
-`modelardbd` instance, as shown above.
-The only difference is that the gRPC URL should be changed to connect to the
-manager instead of the DBMS server.
-When the table is created through `modelardbm`, the table is automatically created
+instance, as shown above.
+When the table is created through `modelardbd` in a cluster, the table is automatically
-in all `modelardbd` instances managed by `modelardbm`.
+created in all peer `modelardbd` instances.

 After creating a table, data can be ingested into `modelardbd` with `INSERT` in `modelardb`.
 Be aware that `INSERT`
 statements currently must contain values for all columns but that the values for generated columns will be dropped by